mbsoroush/FinancePrediction/README.md

 This repository contains a project implementing LSTM (Long Short-Term Memory) networks using TensorFlow to predict Google stock prices over a 10-day period.

 ## 📦 Dataset
-You could find the datase in my kaggle page:
+The dataset used in this project is available on my Kaggle page:
 👉 [Google Dataset](https://www.kaggle.com/datasets/mbsoroush/google-dataset)

 ## 📌 Features